-- Any temporary license suspension related to a traffic or criminal law violation that will be removed once the driver performs a certain act, such as paying off a fine.
+- Any temporary license suspension related to a traffic or criminal law violation will be removed once the driver performs a certain act, such as paying off a fine.

 - Any accident that occurred while the driver was covered by a commercial insurance policy, provided that the accident wasn’t caused by an intentional act or gross negligence.

-However, the law makes it clear that these protections go away after two or more accidents have occurred within New York’s three-year lookback period.
+The law makes it clear that these protections go away after two or more accidents have occurred within New York’s three-year lookback period.

 Insurance companies are risk-averse, so if you’re involved in multiple accidents or responsible for a collision that causes serious property damage or bodily injury, then your premiums could go up significantly, sometimes as much as 40%.
 Although insurance companies are prohibited from looking at your driving record more than three years back, serious accidents or other traffic violations could affect your insurance premiums.